Edward M. Lewis: Academic career

 After the 1901 season, Lewis retired from baseball to teach full-time at Columbia University.
 He was instructor of Elocution at Columbia until 1904, when he returned to Williams College as a public speaking instructor and was later made an assistant professor.

 Lewis later left for Massachusetts Agricultural College (MAC), where he served as an English professor, department head and dean.
 He was the president of MAC between 1924 and 1927, and when his liberal philosophy created disagreements with the college's trustees, he submitted his resignation.

 Lewis became president of the University of New Hampshire (UNH) in 1927.
 The university credits him with continuing the development of the school despite the difficulties associated with the Great Depression.
 He oversaw the construction of new buildings and athletic fields during his tenure.
 A recreational area known as Lewis Fields constructed from December 1933 to September 1936 was named in his honor.
 This area includes UNH's college football stadium—now known as Wildcat Stadium—which was known as Lewis Stadium or Lewis Field until it was formally named Cowell Stadium in 1952 in honor of former head coach Butch Cowell.

 Lewis remained at UNH until his death in 1936.

+Political career

+Lewis ran unsuccessfully for Congress in Massachusetts' 1st congressional district in 1910 and in its 2nd congressional district in 1914.
+In 1912, he was chairman of the Massachusetts Democratic Party's state convention.

+Electoral history

+Personal life

+Lewis died of liver cancer in 1936.
+At the time of his death, he was married and had two sons, a daughter and three grandchildren.
 He is buried in Durham Cemetery in Durham, New Hampshire.
 Lewis was friends with poet Robert Frost, who contributed a reading at Lewis's memorial service.